frotunato/PineappleJS/README.md

 ## How to use it?
 - Start the web server and access the gui
-- Write some code
+- Write some code!
 - Download the generated .schematic file
 - Use MCedit 0.13 to open it

 ## An input example

 - Declare variables using the 'var' keyword.
+You can use them as part of any command.
-- Use if/else statements.
+- Use if/else statements as you please, there is no nesting limit nor performance penalty.
-- Prefix a command with '::' to only execute it once.
+- Prefix a command with '::' to only execute it once, otherwise it will execute once per game tick.

 ```
 var playerInGeneralArea = @a[18,3,-14,dx=-19,dy=5,dz=-10]